Dieter Hoeneß: Club career

-Born in Ulm, West Germany, Hoeneß played as a goalkeeper at amateur level for VfB Ulm from the age of six to fourteen.
+Born on 7 January 1953, in Ulm, West Germany, Hoeneß played as a goalkeeper at amateur level for VfB Ulm from the age of six to fourteen.
 The club was co-founded by his father, master butcher Erwin Hoeneß, on 13 November 1949.
 Along with his brother Uli, he helped the team win the 1960–61 1st district championship in the D-Youth category.
 From 1967 to 1973, Hoeneß played for TSG Ulm 1846.
 In 1973, at the age of 20, he moved to VfR Aalen in the first amateur league (third division), before joining the professional ranks in 1975 with VfB Stuttgart, which was then in the second division.

 In his first season with Aalen, Hoeneß helped win the championship, scoring 23 goals, the second highest for the team behind Helmut Dietterle.
 However, due to a league reform that replaced the five-track Regionalliga with the two-track 2.
 Bundesliga as the second-highest division, VfR Aalen was unable to be promoted and remained in the third division the following season.
 There, Hoeneß and his team again won the championship but failed in the promotion games.

 In 1975, Hoeneß was signed by the second-division club VfB Stuttgart, making his debut on 13 September 1975 (Matchday 7) in a 0–2 home defeat against 1.
 FSV Mainz 05.
 He scored his first goal on 15 October (matchday 11) in a 2–0 home win over SV Röchling Völklingen.
 After two seasons and 19 league goals, he helped Stuttgart earn promotion to the Bundesliga.
 Hoeneß made his Bundesliga debut on 6 August 1977 (Matchday 1) in a tense 3–3 draw against his future club, FC Bayern Munich.
 He scored his first Bundesliga goal on 31 August (Matchday 5) in a 1–2 home defeat against Hamburger SV, netting the interim equalizer for 1–1.